 THE SCIENCE: The wonderful brain!

-In studying the brain’s relationship to ADD/ADHD, the cause appears to reside primarily in the parietal lobe for ADD.
+The human brain is incredibly complex.
+In the study of the brain, scientists focus on numerous disciplines such as cognitive science, neuroscience, and behavioral science, etc. By far the majority of breakthroughs in brain science have come in the last 15 years.
+One such breakthrough is the fact that brain cells are constantly created and connecting to each other.In studying the brain’s relationship to ADD/ADHD, the cause appears to reside primarily in the parietal lobe for ADD.
 In this case, the frontal lobe processes are intact.
-Research for ADHD shows that the regions of the brain with the most significant decrease in brain activity was the superior prefrontal cortex and premotor cortex (See picture).
+Research for ADHD shows that the regions of the brain with the most significant decrease in brain activity was the superior prefrontal cortex and premotor cortex.
 These areas of the brain, among other things, sort out impulse control.